zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/save-changes/save-changes.md

     A successful message appears on the page.
 Click ![Close message icon](images/x-icon.png) to close the message.

-## Task 2: Push Changes to a Remote Branch
+## Task 2: Push changes to a remote branch

 Push your commits from the local branch in your workspace to the remote branch.